What is Oculoplastics?

 Ectropion is the turning out of the eyelid, most commonly the lower lid.
 Symptoms include irritation, light sensitivity, tearing, and redness.
 Corneal scarring and loss of vision may result if left untreated.
 There are several causes for ectropion – the most common are age-related laxity of the lower lids and scarring.
 In oculoplastic surgery ectropion repair, we raise and tighten the eyelid by shortening it and reattaching it where it belongs.
 This causes the lid to hug the eye and protect the eye from the elements.

 Entropion is the turning in of the eye.
 This causes the eyelashes to rub against the eye causing pain, redness, light sensitivity, and tearing.
 Permanent scarring with associated vision loss may result.
 Laxity of the eyelid and scarring are the most common causes of this problem.
-In this stance, the eyelid surgery involves tightening the eyelid and reattaching the weakened muscle.
+In this stance, eyelid surgery involves tightening the eyelid and reattaching the weakened muscle.

 Most tumors or growth of the eyelids are benign.
 Most are age-related, and likely related to sun exposure as well.
 Cancerous growths, however, are often difficult to differentiate from benign growths.
 It is always a good idea to have these examined.
 It is often necessary to biopsy these growths, to make a definitive diagnosis.
-If a lesion is growing, looks suspicious, or is shown to be malignant following biopsy, it is necessary to remove through oculoplastic surgery.
+If a lesion is growing, looks suspicious, or is shown to be malignant following biopsy, it is necessary to remove it through oculoplastic surgery.

 Blepharospasm/ Hemifacial Spasm